Language selection

 Proposed nuclear facility – Wheeler River Project

-Denison Mines Corporation (Denison) is proposing to develop an in situ recovery uranium mining and processing operation – the Wheeler River project – located in the Athabasca Basin in Saskatchewan, approximately 600 kilometres north of the City of Saskatoon.
+Denison Mines Corporation (Denison) is proposing to develop an in situ recovery uranium mining and milling operation – the Wheeler River project – located in the Athabasca Basin in Saskatchewan, approximately 600 kilometres north of the City of Saskatoon.

 Location: Athabasca Basin, Saskatchewan